pstrinkle/jquery-levelup/README.md

 Plans
 -----

-1. Make it not always use a bolded font for the indicator.
-2. Allow it to accept parameters for colorization of indicator.
-3. Allow it to accept formatting for the indicator.
+1. Allow it to accept formatting for the indicator.
+2. It is presently always adding a span element, assuming the accumulator is a span, it could attempt to mimic that value's HTML DOM type

 Usage
 -----